-First, identify "transparent privileges" or systemic biases in the six internal areas noted above.
-Are women and people of color being excluded from travel or training opportunities because they conflict with childcare obligations or from client lunches because the partner forgets to ask them?
-Does the focus on certain "credentials" rule out whole classes of people at the employment application stage?
-Is the billable hour requirement fairly attributed to the different legal practice groups?
+First, identify transparent privileges or systemic biases and define action plans to overcome or eliminate them.
+For example, are women being excluded from travel or training opportunities because of perceived or actual conflicts with childcare obligations?
+Are minority attorneys who are pitched as working on a matter later excluded from client meetings or working on the matter after the firm has retained the client?
+Does the focus on certain "credentials" rule out whole classes of diverse candidates at the employment application stage?